LING-6150/ling-ai-agent/README.md

 · Wrote unit tests for ReAct Agent core logic (isStuck detection, state machine) using JUnit 5, separate from Spring integration tests

+· Deployed Spring Boot backend on AWS EC2 (t3.micro, Ubuntu 24.04)
+  using Docker, with PostgreSQL + PGVector on the same instance;
+  resolved cross-architecture build issues (ARM → amd64) using Docker Buildx for cross-platform compilation
 ```

 ---